-The average values of L{ASmax} displayed in the Tables are for all aircraft noise events for each type of aircraft, i.e. including the relatively small number of departure and overflight events, as well as the predominant number of arrival events.
-The average values of L{ASmax} for arrival events only will be slightly higher than the average for all events, for example by 1.2 dB for the Boeing 747-400 aircraft, and by 0.4 dB for the twenty aircraft types shown in the Tables.
+The average values of $L{ASmax}$ displayed in the Tables are for all aircraft noise events for each type of aircraft, i.e. including the relatively small number of departure and overflight events, as well as the predominant number of arrival events.
+The average values of $L{ASmax}$ for arrival and overflight events is, however only slightly different than the average for all events, for example less than 0.5 dB for the most common types of aircraft, Airbus 319 and 320.

-5.4 Finally the Table below shows the aircraft types which produce the highest average L{ASmax} noise levels.
+5.4 Finally the Table below shows the aircraft types which produce the highest average LASmax noise levels.
 It can be seen that for most of these the number of aircraft noise events is very small, and several of them are overflights by helicopters and light aircraft.
+The helicopter activity is not associated with Gatwick Airport.